ericmao2008/EleanorsNotes/80 Stories/81 Primordial/alien death cult.md

 The one with a ring of green snakes wrapped around her prehensile tail %% #research  prehensile tails this is a common scifi schtick but maybe I can do it better? %% held a priceless porcelain teacup a handspan from her nose and paused for effect.
 "Would you believe he expected me to _dance_?"

 "No!" the woman I was trying to serve nearly knocked the bowl of [[snapper]] pie right out of my hands with her dramatics.
-I kept my face impassive, because, like everyone who worked at Portal Paradise, I was a a trained diplomat in the service of the Star Council. %% post-modern period of [[80 Stories/82 Indexes/Verraine]] history, after portals, after demesnes, after the queens and councils and that whole form of government becomes the norm. %%
+I kept my face impassive, because, like everyone who worked at Portal Paradise, I was a a trained diplomat in the service of the Star Council. %% post-modern period of [[Verraine]] history, after portals, after demesnes, after the queens and councils and that whole form of government becomes the norm. %%

 It had taken me sixteen years to work myself up to this position, learning everything there was to know about the cuisines of all $number$ realms that could be reached from the $bifrost bridge analogy I'm using for this world$.
 I left home at sixteen,